https://a.storyblok.com/f/270183/1368x665/619e571c79/26apr_dev-blog_forward-a-call-via-voice-proxy_r1-01.png

 Make Your Webhooks Accessible

-For Nexmo's APIs to make requests to your webhook endpoints they must to be accessible over the Internet.
+For the Vonage APIs to make requests to your webhook endpoints, they must be accessible over the Internet.

 A great tool for exposing your local development environment to the public Internet is ngrok.
 Our tutorial shows you how to install and use it.